dattran-itrvn/Sleep-Apnea-Detection/README.md

 ## Results

-**Results of multiple train/test splits:** (the standard deviations across 25 splits are just about 1% in most case).
+**Results of multiple train/test splits**: (the standard deviations across 25 splits are just about 1% in most case).
 ![alt text](images/multiple_split.png)

 **Singple split**: (random state: 255).
 The optimal threshold is chosen by maximizing the geometric mean between sensitivity and specifictiy (just like the paper).